bitcoin/bitcoin/test/README.md

 ```

 anywhere in the test.
 You will then be able to inspect variables, as well as
-call methods that interact with the bitcoind nodes-under-test.
+call methods that interact with the xbitd nodes-under-test.

-If further introspection of the bitcoind instances themselves becomes
+If further introspection of the xbitd instances themselves becomes
 necessary, this can be accomplished by first setting a pdb breakpoint
 at an appropriate location, running the test to that point, then using
 `gdb` (or `lldb` on macOS) to attach to the process and debug.